-6. Select Use the default NT AUTHORITY\SYSTEM account to use the internal account or select a specific SQL login account with sufficient privileges, then click Next.
+- 6. Select a specific SQL login account with sufficient privileges or default NT AUTHORITY\SYSTEM account, then click Next. - Note: A SQL login account executes the stored procedures that read and write information to the management database.
+You must configure the account as a member of the system administrator fixed server role on the selected database server.
+Choosing the default NT AUTHORITY\SYSTEM account or an Active Directory account can cause latch contention that may slow audit data despooling.
+It is not recommend to use the

-A SQL login account is required to run the stored procedures that read and write information to the management database.
-The account must a member of the system administrator (sa) fixed server role on the selected database server, as mentioned in Configuring SQL Server to prepare for auditing.
+NT AUTHORITY\SYSTEM account in production environments.